echonemanja/aGPCR_VS_training/README.md

 - `python -m ipykernel install --user --name=oddt`
 - `conda install py3dmol -c conda-forge`
 - `conda install -c conda-forge prolif`
 3. Replace (copy/paste) the file AutodockVina.py from your oddt environment with the same file available at this repository.
-AutodockVina.py file contains small fix of oddt which will probably be included in original distribution of oddt soon (so not a big deal).
+AutodockVina.py file contains small fix of oddt which will probably be included in original distribution of oddt soon (so not a big deal but important for case study).
-- Windows users: Copy (replace) AutodockVina.py at the location: C:\Users\Korisnik\anaconda3\envs\oddt\Lib\site-packages\oddt\docking (C:\Users\Korisnik should be replaced with name of your machine).
+- Windows users: Replace AutodockVina.py at the location: C:\Users\Korisnik\anaconda3\envs\oddt\Lib\site-packages\oddt\docking (C:\Users\Korisnik should be replaced with name of your machine).
 If there is no such file at this location, use File Explorer to search for location.
-- Linux users: Copy (replace) AutodockVina.py at the location: /home/user/anaconda3/envs/oddt/lib/python3.9/site-packages/oddt/docking/ (/home/user/ should be replaced with name of your machine).
+- Linux users: Replace AutodockVina.py at the location: /home/user/anaconda3/envs/oddt/lib/python3.9/site-packages/oddt/docking/ (/home/user/ should be replaced with name of your machine).
 In case you cannot locate, type `find /home/user/anaconda3/envs/ -iname AutodockVina.py` in your terminal.
 This command will locate the file.
 - macOS users should follow instructions for Linux users, although I am not sure that location would be the same.
 Anyhow, everything should be under the /anaconda3 folder so in case you cannot locate manually (using search bar), type `find /path/to/anaconda3/folder/ -iname AutodockVina.py` in your terminal.
 - Special case are those who do not have admin privileges.
 In this case, location is hidden and could be accessed by terminal at ~/.conda/envs/oddt/lib/python3.9/site-packages/oddt/docking/AutodockVina.py (Linux users).
 If you cannot locate, please contact me.
 4. To check everything, type `jupyter notebook` in terminal with active oddt environment (`conda activate oddt` above).
 Jupyter notebook should open in your browser.